1944 Meet Us in St. Louis

 In between the teenagers and the elderly, many of those with a more common playing age were sticking around the majors because of various physical imperfections—flat feet, allergies, previous injuries—that made them ineligible for military service.
 Labeled as “4Fs,” these players were good enough to play 154 games a year in the majors, yet were not ideal material for the Armed Forces.
 In 1944 the average major league team had ten 4Fs on its roster.

-The 4F classification would be a godsend for the St. Louis Browns, who just happened to have 18 such players on their team during 1944.
+The 4F classification would be a godsend for the St. Louis Browns, who just happened to have 18 such players on their team in 1944.

 The general makeup of the Browns’ roster was a classic reflection on the state of the game during World War II.
 There were pitchers Nels Potter and Jack Kramer, considered washed up after subpar stints during the late 1930s, but now making good on a second chance.
 Infielders Don Gutteridge and Mark Christman, both out of the majors after 1940, were back in simply because they were available.
 Outfielder Milt Byrnes was playing full-time in the second of what would be his only three years of big league ball, all during the war.
 Pitcher Denny Galehouse, a mediocre pitcher before the war who looked better during, was available on Sundays since it was his day off from wartime employment at nearby Akron, Ohio.
 And there was shortstop Vern Stephens, a genuine talent who was hanging around because he had been classified 4F with a bad knee.